tcione/sundial/README.md

 Tweak it to your liking. `location.mode` is `"auto"` (resolve coordinates via IP geolocation) or `"fixed"` (use the `latitude`/`longitude` below).

 #### Declarative configuration (Home Manager)
-The Home Manager module exposes a `settings` option that is written to `~/.config/sundial/config.toml`, so the whole configuration can be managed declaratively:
+The Home Manager module exposes a settings attributes, so the configuration can be managed declaratively:

 ```nix
 services.sundial = {